niwa/interoperable_land_water_models/SteadyState/README.md

 ### Aggregator

 A weighted-averaging program for rolling up results from small areas to large ones.
 Inputs and outputs are in SQLite databases.

+### GroundwaterBMI

+A generic groundwater model BMI implementation, written in C++, but extensive calls are made to a Python module named run.py